Nueces massacre: Casualties and aftermath

 Out of the 96-man force, the Confederate losses counted two soldiers dead and eighteen wounded, including Lieutenant McRae.
 Reports on the casualties of the vanquished Germans were sparse and inconclusive.
 In 1962, historian Robert Shook tallied the German casualties at thirty killed and twenty wounded.
-A more recent conclusion in 2003, made by historian Randolph Campbell, is that 19 Germans died outright in the assaults on the camp.
-That was not the final tally for the German Texans' losses.
-Following the battle, Confederate soldiers killed nine badly-wounded Germans outright; cavalrymen pursued nine more to the Rio Grande, where they likewise killed the fleeing Germans.
+A more recent conclusion, made by historian Randolph Campbell in 2003, is that 19 Germans died outright in the assaults on the camp.

+This was not the final tally for the German Texans' losses.
+Following the battle, Confederate soldiers killed nine badly wounded Germans outright; cavalrymen pursued nine more to the Rio Grande, where they likewise killed the fleeing Germans.
 The complete German casualty report then comes to approximately thirty-seven killed and unknown totals for wounded among those who fled and survived.

 Several Germans did survive the engagement and ensuing search.
-These combatants hid in Texas, fled to Mexico and California, or eventually joined U.S. forces in New Orleans as members of the 1st Texas Cavalry Regiment.
+These survivors hid in Texas, fled to Mexico and California, or eventually joined U.S. forces in New Orleans as members of the 1st Texas Cavalry Regiment.

 More critical, however, was how the incident affected the German community in Texas for the rest of the war.
 Though Confederate actions met with some ire and loud objections from other German Texans, the incident marked the general end to overt German Unionist resistance in Texas for the remainder of the war.

 Legacy

 After the cessation of hostilities in 1865, Germans emerged as some of the most exuberant supporters of the United States' victory.
-The German-language Treue der Union Monument (loyalty to the Union), in Comfort, Texas, was dedicated on August 10, 1866, to commemorate those who died at the 1862 Nueces massacre.
+The German-language Treue der Union Monument ("Loyalty to the Union"), in Comfort, Texas, was dedicated on August 10, 1866, to commemorate those who died at the 1862 Nueces massacre.
 Except for those drowned in the Rio Grande, the remains of the deceased are buried at the monument's site.
 It was the only Unionist monument dedicated by locals in the territory formerly controlled by the Confederacy.

 Battle or massacre?

-One title for the incident, the "Battle of Nueces" or the "Nueces Massacre", has been a contested issue since the engagement.
+The proper name for the incident – the "Battle of Nueces" or the "Nueces Massacre" – has been contested since the engagement.
 Recently, historian Stanley McGowen has addressed both sides of the debate.
 He recognizes that the Germans were well-armed, judging by their ability to repulse a superior force.
-The initial engagement, he affirms, can be called the Battle of the Nueces.
-But the execution of Germans following the battle, he states, lends credence to the title Nueces Massacre.
+The initial engagement, then, can be called the Battle of the Nueces, but the execution of Germans following the battle, he states, lends credence to the title Nueces Massacre.
 No name has garnered definitive support, and McGowen admits the debate on Confederate and German actions continues among descendants on both sides of the incident.